- Stormwater Utility Fee

 The fee is expected to appear on your water/sewer utility bill in mid-2023.

 The proposed fee structure was created using a unit a measurement called an equivalent runoff unit (ERU).
-One (1) ERU is equivalent to 3,762 square feet of impervious area, which was developed using impervious averages throughout Western Springs.
+One (1) ERU is equivalent to 3,708 square feet of impervious area, which was developed using impervious averages throughout Western Springs.
+The square footage associated to one ERU is subject to slight changes as properties are reviewed and impervious areas are corrected.

 The fee structure will be divided into three (3) rate tiers for residential properties: